MICHELE NORRIS, Host:

 But, today, as NPR's Nina Totenberg reports, the justices seemed deeply skeptical about letting state governments get into the regulatory act through the courts.

-Professor RICHARD LAZARUS (Director, Georgetown University Supreme Court Institute): Everything has changed again.
+RICHARD LAZARUS: Everything has changed again.
 You have a Congress which is trying to undo everything.
 They're trying to rewind back to 2004.

 TOTENBERG: The federal common law gives the states a remedy for pollution, she said, and it cannot be that the mere promise of a regulation from the federal government is enough to prevent the states from acting in court.
 Her argument met with clear resistance from all the justices, both liberal and conservative.

 EPA: Congress set up the EPA to promulgate standards for emission and now you want to have a district court judge be a kind of super EPA?

 TOTENBERG: Nina Totenberg, NPR News, Washington.